TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/CSRF - Cross Site Request Forgery.md

 - we can see that our referer is http://burpsuite/ that is completely different from our domain
 ![[Pasted image 20240925153207.png]]

-- we can spoof the referer header or to remove it and if the request is accepted without it we are ready to go
+- we can spoof the referer header or to remove it and if the request is accepted without it we are ready to go;

+- Payload:
 ```
 <html>
     <head>